UBC-MOAD/numeric_2026/website/gradsyllabus.rst

 and ask them 2) during the weekly scheduled lab or 3) directly from the instructors during the scheduled office hours (see canvas).

-Laboratory exercises will be graded as 'excellent', 'satisfactory' or 'unsatisfactory'.
+Laboratory exercises will be graded as ‘excellent’, 'good', ‘satisfactory’ or ‘unsatisfactory’.
 Your grade on canvas will be given as:

 1.0 = excellent

+0.8 = good

-0.8 = satisfactory
+0.6 = satisfactory

 0 = unsatisfactory

 Grades will be returned within a week of the submission deadline.
-If you receive a grade of 'satisfactory' or 'unsatisfactory' on your first submission, you will be given an opportunity to resubmit the problems you got incorrect to try to improve your grade.
-To get a score of 'excellent' on a resubmission, you must include a full explanation of your understanding of why your initial answer was incorrect, and what misconception, or mistake, you have corrected to get to your new answer.
+If you receive a grade of `good', ‘satisfactory’ or ‘unsatisfactory’ on your first submission, you will be given an opportunity to resubmit the problems you got incorrect to try to improve your grade.
+Note however, initial grades of `unsatisfactory' will not be increased to `excellent'.
+To get a score of ‘excellent’ or `good' on a resubmission, you must include a full explanation of your understanding of why your initial answer was incorrect, and what misconception, or mistake, you have corrected to get to your new answer.
 Resubmissions will be due exactly 2 weeks after the original submission deadline.
 It is your responsibility to manage the timing of the resubmission deadlines with the next laboratory exercise.

-Your final Laboratory Exercise grade will be calculated from the number of excellent, satisfactory and unsatisfactory grades you have from the 7 exercises:
-5 or more submissions at 'Excellent', none 'Unsatisfactory': 100% 3 or more submissions at 'Excellent', none 'Unsatisfactory': 90% 1 or fewer 'Excellent', none 'Unsatisfactory': 80%
-1 'Unsatisfactory' submission: 70%
-2 'Unsatisfactory' submissions: 60%
-3 'Unsatisfactory' submissions: 50%
-4 or more 'Unsatisfactory' submissions: 0%:
+There will be a ``grace space'' policy allowing you
+	to miss one laboratory exercise.
+The grace space policy is to accommodate illness, ``away games'' for athletes, conferences etc.
 [1]_

 Quizzes are done online, reflect the learning objectives of each lab